jruizgit/rules/docs/js/reference.md

 * 506 - Regex DFA transform set full (uncommon)
 * 507 - Conflict in regex transform (uncommon)

-When asserting a fact via the whenStart function or the web API, these are the error codes (outcomes):
+When asserting a fact or posting an event via the whenStart function or the web API, these error codes can be returned:

 * 0 - OK
 * 101 - Error parsing JSON value (uncommon)